 You WILL love me for this post.
 I guarantee it.
 But, will you also hate me?
 That I am not sure but I certainly hope not.
-The problem is that these tomato jam and cheddar biscuits are glorious and once you make them, you may crave them every day for a very long time.
+The problem is that this tomato jam and these cheddar biscuits are glorious and once you make them, you may crave them every day for a very long time.

 And they are not exactly slimming or particularly healthy.
 I feel I am one of those cartoon characters from the seventies where the little devil and angel are off of my shoulder, both egging me on to pick them.
 Well, I chose the dark side my friends.